psathyrella/partis/docs/subcommands.md

 Both lbi and aa-cdist can include multiplicity information for each sequence (e.g. from expression levels), see [below](#input-meta-info).

 Both lbi and lbr (in nucleotide or amino acid versions) need a tree, so unless you pass in your own, partis will make one.
-Since we want this to be fast enough to run on all the families in a large repertoire, this uses a fairly heuristic approach to calculating trees.
+Since we want this to be fast enough to run on most of the families in a large repertoire, this uses a fairly heuristic approach to calculating trees.
 If this is run in the context of partitioning (so there's a clustering path available from hierarchical agglomeration), then that clustering path is used as the starting point for the tree.
 It is then refined by replacing any subtrees stemming from large multifurcations with a subtree inferred using FastTree (for instance, the first clustering step is to merge all sequences with similar inferred naive sequences, which results in such subtrees).
 If no clustering path information is available, FastTree is used to infer the tree for the entire cluster.